2024-2025 ERAS Residency Timeline & Month-by-Month Schedule

 1. When Should I Start Applying for Residency?

 You should begin the residency application process in the third or early fourth year of medical school.
-Early September marks the start of ERAS's application submission period for residency programs.
+Early September marks the start of the ERAS application submission period for residency programs.

 3. How Long Does a Medical Residency Application Take?